Thursday, March 31, 2016

 1985 has come knocking!!

-Here we have one of my all-time favourite 8-bit games from the brilliant mind of Costa Panayi, Vortex Software.
+This is one of my all-time favourite 8-bit games from the brilliant mind of Costa Panayi, Vortex Software.
 It's an understatement to say I was flabbergasted when I read an old post on Atari-Forum concerning the unreleased ST game; developed in 1990 by the late Mark Haigh-Hutchinson.
-Sadly, Vortex was unable to find a publisher, so that was that and the game was left to gather dust for years, which is terrible when you think about it!
+Sadly, Vortex was unable to find a publisher, so the game was left to gather dust for years.
+Which is terrible when you think about it!

-I always had a soft spot for Vortex and fondly remember playing Android, Cyclone and Revolution but Highway Encounter was definitely my favourite.
-The game takes place on a stretch of highway populated by crazy baddies, tricky puzzles and many other obstacles to get in your way.
-Aliens have invaded and our robot convoy has the task of merrily pushing a bomb down the highway in order to destroy their mothership, which is at the other end of this insane road.
+I always had a soft spot for Vortex and fondly remember playing Android, Cyclone and Revolution but Highway Encounter was my favourite.
+It takes place on a stretch of highway populated by aliens, tricky puzzles, and many other obstacles to get in your way.
+The aliens invaded and our robot convoy has the task of merrily pushing a bomb down the highway to destroy their mothership (located at the other end of this road).

-Funny tidbit, I remember making a VERY basic map of this game back in the day.
-Very crude but I was pleased with the progress.
-Well, until I saw a beautiful screen-captured version in one of the magazines.
+Funny tidbit, I remember making a basic map of this back in the day.
+Very crude but I was pleased with my progress.
+Well, until I saw a screen-captured version in one of the magazines.
 Typical...
 Anyhow, there's a link to the Atari ST map right at the bottom of the page for all interested.

-Guide our little friends the best you can, they have very dangerous cargo!
+Guide our little friends the best you can, they have dangerous cargo!

 Road rage!

-Highway Encounter hasn't been changed with bloatware so remains pretty much the same.
+Our version of Highway Encounter has not been modified with pointless bloatware so, remains much the same.
 The obvious improvements are with the graphics; gone are the monochrome visuals for a world of technicolour.
-The highway and your objective remain the same with lots of whacky aliens roaming freely.
-Our droid colleagues are still daft and will get stuck on objects but this can actually be good: leave them behind - in safety - so you're free to clear the highway ahead of the dreaded aliens.
+The highway and your objective remain the same with many whacky aliens roaming about causing trouble.
+Our droid colleagues are still daft and will get stuck on objects just like the original.
+However, this can be good: leave them behind - in safety - so you're free to clear the highway ahead of the dreaded aliens.

-Joystick controls are great and, if you love isometric games, you'll be right at home - left and right rotates, forward to accelerate and pulling back slows/stops movement.
-Weaponry is an ultra-cool energy bolt that can also be improved upon - thanks to power-ups lying along your road trip journey.
-Can you make it to the end of this motorway?
+The joystick controls are spot-on perfect and, if you appreciate isometric games, you'll be at home - left and right rotates, forward to accelerate and pulling back slows/stops movement.
+As expected, the weaponry is the same and features an ultra-cool energy bolt.
+This can be improved upon - thanks to power-ups lying along your road trip journey.
+So, the ultimate question - can you make it to the end of this motorway and save the day?

-There is also an editor to create your own highway.
-This is something I've yet to play with but I'd be interested if any of you guys have used it.
+Interestingly, there is an editor to create your own highway.
+This is something I've yet to play with but I'd love to know if any of you guys have used it.
 Let me know in the comments below!

 Some wobbly things are approaching!
 Let's kill 'em!!